Self-Play Only Evolves When Self-Synthetic Pipeline Ensures Learnable Information Gain: Limitations

 \section{Limitations}

 This work provides a preliminary approach to designing a self-evolving framework for stable growth of learnable information, yet it remains far from a fully mature, off-the-shelf solution, and several limitations warrant further exploration.
 First, closing the asymmetry gap is currently applicable only in domains that are easy to verify.
 On the hard-to-verify side, more cross-domain, generalizable methods are needed to make breakthroughs.
 Second, learnable information cannot replace metrics related to final task accuracy, as it is a macroscopic measure; not all learnable information is necessarily useful for task completion, as it may primarily reflect the structure inherent in the data.
 Both types of metrics need to be considered together to achieve comprehensive monitoring of self-evolving systems.
+What's more, the epiplexity metric comes from recent work~\cite{finzi2026entropy} and isn't yet widely validated.
 Finally, realising proactive context information seeking remains a major challenge, as it requires the model to recognise what it does not know~\cite{yin2023large} and explicitly formulate it as a query, which is an inherently difficult research problem.